Breadcrumb

 If in a calendar year, the insured person takes care only of a disabled child and other sick family members (and there are no other children under 14 years of age), the care allowance is granted for a maximum of 30 days in a calendar year, including a maximum of 14 days for taking care of sick family members.

 The total allowance period in respect of care of children and other family members may not exceed 60 days in a calendar year.
-It does not depend on the number of persons entitled to the allowance, number of children or family members who require care.
+It does not depend on the number of persons entitled to the allowance, the number of children or family members who require care.

 The insured father of the child or another insured member of the immediate family (e.g. the child’s grandmother) may also be entitled to an additional care allowance.